picamator/CacheManager/README.md

 * `customer` - table
 * `id`, `name`, and `address` - columns in `customer` table

-Each of SQL queries in samples bellow runs one after another or during one application request circle.
+Each of the samples below shows pair of SQL queries.
 SQL samples SHOULD behavior similar to corresponding RESTful API samples.

 #### Sample 1
 1. `SELECT name, address FROM customer WHERE id IN(1,2,3)`